Finding Bucks Using Trail Cameras

 Scouting Ag Fields & Food Plots

 So you’ve found a property with an established food plot/agricultural field.
 Now all you have to do is hang some stands around the perimeter and wait for the deer?
 Well, maybe.
 Unless you are very lucky, you’ll probably only see does and young bucks during daylight hours.
 And if that’s what you’re after, then it can be just that easy.
 However, most mature deer avoid vulnerable, open spaces until after dark.
 If you’re after a monster (old & wise) buck, you’ll have to use a little more advanced strategy.
 It’s nearly impossible to sneak up on a bedded deer.
 The bedding areas they most often choose put terrain features and prevailing winds in their favor.
 We also know most big bucks are reluctant to enter large food plots until after dark.
-With this in mind, your highest probability chance of catching a big buck during daylight will be intercepting him on his way from a bedding area to a food source.
+With this in mind, your highest probability chance of catching a big buck on trail cameras during daylight will be intercepting him on his way from a bedding area to a food source.

 Where to start – Time-lapse Photography